danielharrell/LectFall2015/Question.md

 nothing but what you had for lunch, yet without having to identify or point to either one.
-And if we recall my initial formulation of the question, then I am also somehow referring to no time but today, yet without having to identify it by date, and with nowhere, it seems, to point.
+And if we recall my initial formulation of the question, then I am also somehow referring to no time but today, but again without having to identify it, say by date; and with nowhere, it seems, to point.
+The things that make it a question, make its very possiblity puzzling.
 So while the question "What did you have for lunch today?" may be prosaic, I think it gives us reason to be puzzled, and puzzled, again, by its very possibility.

 exact in my reference to what you had for lunch, make reference to what it is you had for lunch in my question, yet withoutIf I'm